 - Train your brain to become more aware of your temptation to shop.
 Are your bored?
 Stressed?
 Upset?
 Give what you are feeling one of these labels, and replace your shopping behaviour/temptation with another behaviour that gives a 'happy hormone' hit' – e.g. take your dog for a walk or sit down to watch your favourite show on ABC iView

 - Avoid the 'danger zone': sit and reflect for a moment and try to identify if there is a geographic location, shop or website that where you know you would be vulnerable to an impulse purchase.
 Don't punish yourself, because we all need to spoil ourselves every now and then, but set some ground rules for when/why/how much you are willing to do so.

 - Write yourself a list and stick to it!
 It may sound simple, but the act of writing a shopping list doesn't apply just to your groceries.
 Write down your intended purchases and be extra vigilant in sticking to them.
 Call a friend or family member to warn them if you feel yourself veering off track!

 - See a therapist if you feel it is something you are struggling to control, or is having negative impacts on your family.
-It's 2017 people!
-No shame in a bit of self-improvement.
+There is no shame in a bit of self-improvement.
 Seeing a trained professional can help gain greater emotional awareness and healthy emotion regulation strategies to help you 'think before you act'.